 German Relative Pronouns are actually quite coherent, straight forward and in a way … simple.

-Like… a computer would have NO problems with German relative pronouns while English relative pronouns can be quite a challenge.
+Like… a computer would have NO problems with German relative pronouns while English relative pronouns can be quite a challenge for it.

 “Excuse me, but FYI – I’m fine with English relative pronouns!”